silvercar/ionic-datepicker/README.md

 --

-I'm not going to update my ionic-datepicker until you say all your changes work and are what you want.
-But you should commit as often as necessary even if it breaks the calendar because y
+I'm not going to update my ionic-datepicker repo (nor should we build to qa4) until you say all your changes work and are what you want.
+But you should commit as often as necessary even if it temporarily breaks the calendar because you have to work that way.
+Having to do commits every time are because I don't have all the bower crap the best way it could be.